2.4 Control Methods

 WithCursorPosmethods briefly move the cursor to the target position, then restore it after sending the message, hence "Brief" cursor seizure, but it does not block user operations. - The

 WithWindowPosmethods briefly move the window so the target position aligns with the current cursor position, then restore the window position after sending the message.
-The cursor is not moved, so there is no mouse seizure, but the window may briefly flicker.
+The cursor is not moved, so there is no mouse seizure, but the window may briefly flicker. - Win32 also provides a Mouse Lock Follow mode: enable with

 Win32 Screencap